 There are two problems specific to Parkinson’s disease:

 - The brain may be slow in processing sensations from the joints/ears/eyes.

-Some people believe that “freezing” while walking can lead to falls, while other people believe that the freezing before falling is an erroneous reflex by the brain which is just trying to prevent a process of falling which has already started happening.
+Some people believe that “freezing” while walking can lead to falls.
+In contrast, other people believe that the freezing before falling is an erroneous reflex by the Brain, which is just trying to prevent a process of falling which has already started happening.
 Regardless of what comes first, it is clear that proper treatment of the movement problems of Parkinson’s disease helps to prevent falls.

-But, a key point that is missed sometimes is that elderly patients with Parkinson’s disease can also have problems with the organs that produce these incoming signals – just like any other person.
+But, a key point is missed sometimes.
+Elderly patients with Parkinson’s disease can also have problems with the organs that produce these incoming signals – just like any other person.
 Therefore, it is imperative to make sure that any problems with these organs (joints, nerves, spinal cord, ears and eyes) are detected and treated as well.

 So, how can you prevent falls?

 If you have understood all that we have discussed so far, it should be clear things need to be done if you are falling down often.

 The relative contribution of these factors to falling is different in different patients.
 Thoughtful collaboration with your neurologist should help him/her to identify the most critical factors.
 Obviously, the most critical factors should be treated first.